 Our visit as a school information is designed to assist teachers booking their visit.

-Explore the Anzac Legacy Gallery from anywhere in the world with our virtual tour.
-Navigate around the exhibition to uncover stories, objects, videos and more.
+Explore Wild State featuring Queensland's immense biological value and diversity from anywhere in the world with our virtual tour.
+Navigate around the exhibition to view the featured environments and specimens.